What is a colophon?

 - WP-Discourse – this plugin is provided by the Discourse developers so that we can use Discourse as our login for our site and connect a WordPress environment to the Discourse environment via an API.

-The entire site is hosted on a DigitalOcean virtual host.
-Unlike other hosting companies, you basically rent “raw iron” (the equivalent of a standalone computer) from the hosting company and, as such, one has to do all the basic system administration tasks (software installation, updates, backups, etc.) oneself.
+The WordPress site is hosted on a DigitalOcean virtual host.
+Unlike other hosting companies, you basically rent “raw iron” (the equivalent of a standalone computer) from the hosting company and, as such, one has to do all the basic system administration tasks (software installation, updates, backups, firewall management, etc.) oneself.

-We (the initial forum admins) selected DO as a VPN provider because:
+We (the initial forum admins) selected DigitalOcean as a VPN provider because:

 - they were fairly competitive in price with other, similar services